flolu/minimal-bazel-monorepo/README.md

 # Todo

-- Push Docker image to container registry
 - Deploy new image to Kubernetes
 - Run tests before applying changes
 - Deploy for all services
-- Deploy automatically when pushing to repository
+- Deploy automatically when committing to repository
 - Implement an Angular app
+- Use bazel for local development (watch for code changes, etc.)

 # Done

 - Build Typescript libraries
 - Link different packages into Typescript library
 - Build Node.Js image
+- Push Docker image to container registry

 # Pushing Images to GCR